spencercarnage/personal/src/content/blog/tailwind-codemod.md

 ---
 title: "Tailwind Codemod"
 description: "Foo Bar Baz"
-pubDate: "May 26 2024"
+pubDate: "July 26 2024"
 ---

 During a recent project of migrating a `create-react-app` code base to Next.js, I faced an interesting challenge: updating Tailwind class names across 1000+ React components.

-The legacy code base used a Material Design-based convention for naming classes, resulting in class names like `bg-primary-light` and `bg-primary-main`.
-Those class names need to be updated to color-specific class names like `bg-blue-200` and `bg-blue-500`.
-Changing these by hand is time consuming and quite a drudge.
+The legacy code base used a [Material Design](https://m2.material.io/design/color/the-color-system.html)-based convention for naming classes.
+This resulted in class names like `bg-primary-light` and `bg-primary-main`.
+These class names had to be updated to a new color-specific class naming convention like `bg-blue-200` and `bg-blue-500`.
+Changing these by hand would be time consuming and tedious.

-This post outlines the steps I took to update Tailwind class names across 1000+ React components using Node.js and JSCodeShift.
-I will outline the various steps I took analyzing then updating the code base.
+This post outlines the steps I took to update Tailwind class names across 1000+ React components using Node.js and jscodeshift.
+I will outline the various steps I took for both analyzing and updating the code base.

 These examples will be using the latest version of Node.js, version 22.

+## Something Here

+Before diving in, it is important to evaluate if a codemod is the right tool.
 Using codemods to make large scale changes across your code base can be game changing for your producivity.
 It can also sink that productivity as well.
 When starting a project like this, you need to ask some very important questions: